-(For the summer administration, schools sent materials directly to MI via Fed Ex.
-MI monitored Fed Ex tracking in order to ensure that all boxes sent were received.)
+For the summer administration, schools sent materials directly to MI via Fed Ex.
+MI monitored Fed Ex tracking in order to ensure that all boxes sent from the schools were received by MI.

 Check-in and Processing of Materials

 Checking-in and processing test materials involved three major tasks: